ooni/spec/backends/bk-003-collector.md

 Modern OONI probes represent a set of logically-related measurements (a *report*) as a set of separate JSON documents each containing a JSON object.
-Legacy OONI probes represent a single report consisting of several measurements as a single YAML document containing a header and several YAML objects.
+Legacy OONI probes represent a report as a single YAML document containing a header and several YAML objects.
 Users still using the old YAML based format are encouraged to upgrade to JSON ASAP.
 A server side implementation of the collector MUST support the JSON format.

 The collector MUST be exposed as an HTTPS service.
 It MAY also be exposed as a Tor onion service.
-A [legacy document]( https://ooni.torproject.org/docs/architecture.html#why-tor-hidden-services) explains why the OONI project originally chose to allow for both HTTPS and Tor onion service services.
+A [legacy document]( https://ooni.torproject.org/docs/architecture.html#why-tor-hidden-services) explains why the OONI project originally chose to allow for both HTTPS and Tor onion service services (henceforth, Onion).

 It is also outside of the scope of this section to define the way in which a OONI probe discovers the collector API endpoint, as well as how, given